efeacer/EPFL_ML_Project1/Scripts/ReadMe.txt

 		b) to execute 'run.py' type:

-			i) python run.py -dp -> to process and create data sets and train the model using hard coded hyperparameters
+			i) python run.py -pd -> to process and create data sets and train the model using hard coded hyperparameters

-			ii) python run.py -dp -gs -> to process and create data sets, tune the hyperparameters with a grid search with cross validation and then train the model
+			ii) python run.py -pd -gs -> to process and create data sets, tune the hyperparameters with a grid search with cross validation and then train the model

-			Note: You can omit the '-dp' option after the processed data sets are created in  this (Scripts) folder.
+			Note: You can omit the '-pd' option after the processed data sets are created in  this (Scripts) folder.
 You should not omit this option in the very first execution, otherwise the program will not find the processed data sets and crash.

-	After running the program a file called 'Submit_E_M_D_Best' will be present in this (Scripts) folder, which is indeed our best submission.
+	After running the program a file called 'Submit_E_M_D_best' will be present in this (Scripts) folder, which is indeed our best submission.

 	You can find implementations of the six mandatory algorithms in the 'implementations.py' file,